apache/flink/docs/dev/table/common.md

 </div>
 </div>

-### Expanding table identifiers
+### Expanding Table identifiers

 Tables are always registered with a 3 part identifier consisting of catalog, database, and table name.
 The first two parts are optional and if they are not provided the set default values will be used.
-Identifiers follow SQL requirements which means that they can be escaped with ``` character.
+Identifiers follow SQL requirements which means that they can be escaped with a backtick character (`` ` ``).
 Additionally all SQL reserved keywords must be escaped.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 TableEnvironment tEnv = ...;
-tEnv.useCatalog("default_catalog");
+tEnv.useCatalog("custom_catalog");
-tEnv.useDatabase("default_database");
+tEnv.useDatabase("custom_database");

 Table table = ...;

-// register the view named 'exampleView' in the catalog named 'default_catalog'
+// register the view named 'exampleView' in the catalog named 'custom_catalog'
-// in the database named 'default_database'
+// in the database named 'custom_database'
 tableEnv.createTemporaryView("exampleView", table);

-// register the view named 'exampleView' in the catalog named 'default_catalog'
+// register the view named 'exampleView' in the catalog named 'custom_catalog'
 // in the database named 'other_database'
 tableEnv.createTemporaryView("other_database.exampleView", table);

-// register the view named 'View' in the catalog named 'default_catalog' in the
+// register the view named 'View' in the catalog named 'custom_catalog' in the
-// database named 'default_database'.
+// database named 'custom_database'.
 'View' is a reserved keyword and must be escaped.
 tableEnv.createTemporaryView("`View`", table);

-// register the view named 'example.View' in the catalog named 'default_catalog'
+// register the view named 'example.View' in the catalog named 'custom_catalog'
-// in the database named 'default_database'
+// in the database named 'custom_database'
 tableEnv.createTemporaryView("`example.View`", table);

 // register the view named 'exampleView' in the catalog named 'other_catalog'